-Coudersport, Pennsylvania: Coudersport Ice Mine (Closed)A mysterious freak of nature, where ice forms in the spring and summer and melts in the winter.
-Reported closed.
+Coudersport, Pennsylvania: Coudersport Ice Mine (Temporarily Closed)A mysterious freak of nature, where ice forms in the spring and summer and melts in the winter.

-Visitor Tips and News About Coudersport Ice Mine (Closed)
+Visitor Tips and News About Coudersport Ice Mine (Temporarily Closed)

 Found this image while going through old family photos.
 Photo is undated and unnamed.
 I believe it to be of the concession area of the Coudersport Ice Mine, Coudersport, PA. circa 1950's I tried to get a closer look at what they were selling for concessions [Mounds bars, spearmint gum, other candies].[Randy Brockman, 06/29/2006]